hakyim/TO-DELETE-PrediXcan/README.md

 the [PrediXcan](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4552594/) method.
 It is now considered deprecated and exists only for reference purposes.

 Active development is now conducted at the [MetaXcan](https://github.com/hakyimlab/MetaXcan) repository.
+Tutorial for this new version is [here](https://github.com/hakyimlab/MetaXcan/wiki/Individual-level-PrediXcan:-introduction,-tutorials-and-manual)

 ## PrediXcan